SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 ## Contractors

 - How should we manage the performance of contractors?
+- Should this be a completely separate thing from this document?
 - Should we even try?
 - Is it even our responsibility?
 - Should DMs not Principal Engineers line manage the contractors?